22dylan/22dylan.github.io/_pages/reasearch.md

 <summary> <b> NIST Community Resilience Center of Excellence </b> </summary>

 <i> Summary: </i> <br>
-I completed this work during my time as a masters and PhD student at Oregon State University (2018-2023).
+I completed this work during my time as an MS and PhD student at Oregon State University (2018-2023).
 This project in particular was focused on contributing to the development of IN-CORE.
 My contributions focused on the multi-hazard (earthquake/tsunami) Seaside, Oregon testbed, where I: (1) assessed damages, economic losses, and network connectivity under various earthquake/tsunami return periods, (2) developed an agent-based model that considers how population growth, urban change, and urban planning measures impact community resilience, and (3) compared two building inventories for use in risk and resilience modeling. <br><br>

 <i> Figure from this work: </i> <br>
 <img src="../images/research/seaside.png"><br>